Music Alumni

 Brooks Kuykendall

 Brooks Kuykendall (musicology) teaches FSEM, music history, and general education music courses, and serves as department chair.
 His favorite aspect of teaching is the opportunity to involve students in the long conversation about music, and to get them thinking beyond the lyrics to the music.
-As a musician he is an organist and a horn player, but is more likely to be sitting in the audience than on stage.
+As a musician he is an organist and occasionally a horn player, but is more likely to be sitting in the audience than on stage.

 Brooks blogs about musical textual issues at www.settlingscoresblog.net.
 For more of his activities, see jamesbrookskuykendall.com